Rescued from brothels, 172 Bangladeshi girls are waiting to go home

-The girls, now being taken care of in various shelter homes in Mumbai, have been here for years; the Bangladesh High Commission office in Mumbai says verifying their nationalities and further repatriation process takes time
+The girls, now being taken care of in various shelter homes in Mumbai, have been here for years; the Bangladesh High Commission office in Mumbai says further repatriation process takes time

 For the last 15 months, Neeta (all names changed to protect identity) has been eagerly waiting to go back home — to Dhaka, in her motherland Bangladesh.

 Her eyes scan every person who approaches her, in hope that someone might bring good tidings, might take her home.
 Neeta is one of the hundreds of Bangladeshi girls rescued from the brothels in the city.

 The 22-year-old was rescued by Rescue Foundation, an NGO, from a brothel in Grant Road.
 “Do you know when I will be able to go home?” is the first question she poses to us, when we went to meet her at the NGO’s Kandivli shelter.